 When someone points their camera-equipped device at an object, the built-in AR software employs a combination of computer vision and depth tracking techniques to analyze the video, recognize the object, and add digital content on top of it.

-This way, AR bridges the gap between the physical and digital worlds, improving Customer Experiences and unlocking new ways for shoppers to interact with products.
+This way, AR bridges the gap between the physical and digital worlds, improving Customer Experiences and unlocking new ways for shoppers to interact with products in real time.

 AR has revolutionized the retail experience, ushering in radical changes that have truly redefined the future of retail.
 More and more brands are leveraging AR in their retail stores, and the industry is projected to grow at a CAGR of 13.72% from 2023 through 2027.